Jorge Reyes (baseball): Toros de Tijuana

 On March 5, 2016, Reyes signed with the Toros de Tijuana of the Mexican League.
 In 7 games with Tijuana, Reyes logged a 6.87 ERA with 17 strikeouts.

 Piratas de Campeche

-On June 16, 2016, Reyes was traded to the Piratas de Campeche of the Mexican League, and posted a 5-2 record and 3.86 ERA in 9 games with the team.
+On June 16, 2016, Reyes was traded to the Piratas de Campeche of the Mexican League, and posted a 5–2 record and 3.86 ERA in nine appearances with the team.

 Québec Capitales

 On August 31, 2016, Reyes signed with the Québec Capitales of the Can-Am League.
-He made one appearance for the team, and posted and allowed 2 runs in 6.0 innings of work with the team.
+He made one appearance for the team, and posted and allowed two runs in six innings of work with the team.